Bata language

-Bata (Gbwata) is an Afro-Asiatic language spoken in Nigeria in Adamawa State in the Numan, Song, Fufore and Mubi LGAs, and in Cameroon in North Province along the border with Nigeria.
+Bata (Gbwata) is an Afro-Asiatic language spoken in Nigeria in Adamawa State in the Numan, Song, Fufore and Jimeta gire Yola maiha Demsa lamorde LGAs, and in Cameroon in North Province along the border with Nigeria.
 Dialects are Demsa, Garoua, Jirai, Kobotachi, Malabu, Ndeewe, Ribaw, Wadi, and Zumu (Jimo).
 It is often considered the same language as Bacama.

 Names

 Blench (2019) lists Bwatye (endonym: Ɓwaare; exonym: Bachama) as a closely related language variety.
 They are located in Adamawa State (Numan and Guyuk LGAs) and Kaduna State (northeast of Kaduna town).
 It is also called Kwā ɓwàryē.

 ALCAM (2012) lists Gbwata (Bwaara in Nigeria) as the singular personal form of Bata.
 The speakers refer to their language as "the language of the Gbwata", called Magbwatá, Magbwati or Magbwatiye in Cameroon.

 Dialects

 In Cameroon, there are three varieties of Gbwata: